SimCmngs/PasswordManager-Implementation/README.md

-# Implementing a Password Management System - Across Client's Devices
+# Implementing a Password Manager Across Client Devices (Remote Support)

 This project was completed during my voluntary experience, providing tech support for local community members.
 Aims to install a **password manager** across the user's devices, to enhance security and streamline the login process.